learnweb/moodle-local_townsquaresupport/README.md

 # Townsquare Support #

-A moodle local plugin that manages the subplugins for the moodle townsquare block.
+A moodle local plugin that manages the subplugins for the moodle [townsquare](https://github.com/learnweb/moodle-block_townsquare) block.
-Documentation of the townsquare block: https://github.com/learnweb/moodle-block_townsquare

 ## How to install a subplugin ##